probcomp/DepthRenderer/README.md

 # DepthRenderer

-Simple OpenGL-based depth renderer and scene graph.
+Simple OpenGL-based depth renderer.

+Depends on the (Geometry)[https://github.com/probcomp/Geometry] package.

 For a scene with three triangles, with x,y,z coordinates: